One of the biggest complaints we hear from women in mid-life is about their growing waistlines.

 - the ever constant decision of figuring out what’s for dinner

 - rush hour and traffic (back in the day)

 And therein lies the problem.
 Our bodies still respond the same way by releasing our main stress hormone, cortisol.
 But because our stress is more constant, we are pumping cortisol into our bloodstream 24/7.

 Well in addition to elevated cortisol throwing blood sugar out of whack (hello cravings), interfering with quality sleep, contributing to the aging process, and causing feelings of anxiety and depression, it also puts extra fat on our bellies.

 Plus, our 50 and over bodies add fuel to the fire.
-That’s due to the combination of high cortisol and low estrogen, which contributes even more so to the dreaded “muffin top.”
+In menopause and beyond, the combination of high cortisol and low estrogen contributes even more so to the dreaded “muffin top.”

 And here’s a sobering fact for you.
 We have more cortisol receptors in our abdominal adipose tissue than in other areas of fat storage!
 Aack!